TheClams/yarig/Readme.md

     instances: auto
 ```

-Highlighting for SublimeText is available on [github](https://github.com/TheClams/rif).
+Highlighting for SublimeText is available on [github](https://github.com/TheClams/rif)
+and for VScode on the [marketplace](https://marketplace.visualstudio.com/items?itemName=Clamsax.rifgen-syntax)

 ### Why another language ?